Hi, I’m Joel aan ‘t Goor, and I’d like to share a bit of my story with you.

 We are at a particular juncture—one in which all kinds of things are happening—things which aren’t yet fully visible to everyone.

 It is important to make a choice: drop out and stay behind, or join in and become one of those charting a new course in this world.

 You are invited to be part of the transformation.
 A course in which we create a more joyful and loving reality.
 A reality in which we can experience both our individuality and our unity.
-A reality that concerns “I,” “We,” and “It.”
-Let’s create an amazing experience on earth together.
+A reality that concerns the “I,” “We,” and “It.”
+Let’s create an amazing experience on Earth together.